-The team meets on a regular basis to brainstorm planned events such as those of visiting the Arizona Audubon Center, the South Mountain Environmental Education Center and the Phoenix Japanese Friendship Garden, and to suggest other environmentally conscious initiatives for our parish community such as recycling and planting native plants.
+The team meets on a regular basis to brainstorm planned events such as visiting the Arizona Audubon Center, the South Mountain Environmental Education Center and the Phoenix Japanese Friendship Garden, and to suggest other environmentally conscious initiatives for our parish community such as recycling and planting native plants.

 A ranger from the South Mountain Environmental Education Center is giving a presentation on the petroglyphs that are abound in the South Mountain area.

 We also encourage you to take the St. Francis Pledge, which commits you to respond to the moral call for action on climate change.
 By pledging, you commit to praying, acting, and advocating to solve climate change.
 How you fulfill those commitments is up to you. http://www.catholicclimatecovenant.org/pledge